Lilla-Kavecsanszki/On-The-Sunny-Side/README.md

 - Gitpod was used to create and edit all original code
 - Google Chrome Developer Tools was used for debugging and testing with Lighthouse
 - [Google Fonts](https://fonts.google.com/) was used to import both fonts for use on the site

+## Features

+## Deployment

+The On The Sunny Side website is deployed using Github Pages, this was done by:

+1. Login to Github
+2. Navigate to the account Lilla-Kavecsanszki, and locate the On-The-Sunny-Side repository
+3. In On-The-Sunny-Side repository click on the Settings tab
+4. In the Code and Automation subheading in the sidebar click on Pages
+5. Under Build and Deployment find the Source section, set the source to deploy from a branch, and set this branch to
+   main, and the folder option to /root
+6. Click save, wait a few minutes and On The Sunny Side webssite is now deployed at the URL displayed

 ## Credits